danmcduff/scampsdataset/README.md

 print(f.keys())
 ```

+The groundtruth heart rate frequencies for the videos can be found in the label mat files.
+So the frequencies do not need to be computed from the PPG waveforms.

 ## Transparency and Broader Impacts:

 This dataset was created for research and experimentation on camera measurement of physiological signals.
 While the dataset is useful for testing models, is not designed as a test set for evaluating the clinical efficacy of a model, just because a model performs well on synthetic data does not mean it will generalize to videos of real people.